-An officer who issues you a citation and doesn't have a basis to suspect that you are armed and dangerous or involved in criminal activity (other than the minor traffic violation) often cannot search you or your car.
-But note that laws in many states authorize police officers to arrest drivers for minor traffic offenses, such as speeding or failure to wear a seatbelt.
-In these and other instances of arrest, the validity of a subsequent search depends on the circumstances.
+Despite the rule above, there are plenty of circumstances where officers can search cars they've stopped.
+Laws in many states authorize police officers to arrest drivers for minor traffic offenses, such as speeding or failure to wear a seatbelt.
+In these and other arrest situations, the validity of a subsequent search depends on the circumstances.

 The ensuing search must be limited to areas that might contain the items the searching officer reasonably expects to find.